fengjixuchui/nasa-mapper/README.md

 Keeping your driver out of the kernels paging tables.
 Most driver mappers map a driver into a kernel pool (ExAllocatePool).
 Physmeme, Kdmapper, Drvmapper, all do this, its easily detected and easy to dump.
 This keeps your driver inside of your context :)

+I guess you can call this physmeme v2?
+You can use any driver that exposes physical memory read/write with this driver mapper, simply replace the vulnerable driver inside of raw_driver.hpp.

 # Spectre